Dr. Keith Dye

-Dr. Henry Deals with Undergraduate and Academic Issues Including:
+Dr. Keith Dye Deals with Undergraduate and Academic Issues Including:

 Keith G. Dye is Dean of Undergraduate and Curricular Issues for the College of Visual & Performing Arts and Associate Professor of Music Education in the School of Music.
 He holds the Doctor of Education in College Teaching of Music from Teachers College, Columbia University, New York, NY, a Master of Arts in Music Education from West Texas State University, Canyon, TX and the Bachelor of Music Education from Morningside College, Sioux City, IA.
 Dr. Dye's primary areas of research interest are music educator preparation and best practices and the effective use of desktop videoconferencing in delivery of music instruction.
 He has been published in leading journals and regularly presents nationally on these topics.

 Dr. Dye is a member of the Texas Tech University Teaching Academy as well as a Service Learning Fellow.
 He was the recipient of the Texas Tech Alumni Association New Faculty Award in 2009.

 At Texas Tech University, Dr. Dye teaches undergraduate classes in Band Techniques of Instruction and Brass Instructional Methods.
 On the graduate level, Dr. Dye teaches the Band Director Workshops, Applications of Technology in Music Education, Psychology in Music, Instrumental Rehearsal Analysis, and Teaching Music in College.
 Formerly, Dr. Dye was Assistant Director of Bands working with all aspects of the athletic and concert band activities at TTU.